hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 the inclination to fight is proved by the simple fact that he came to the battle-field with no other purpose than that.
 Frequently in our lives also such things are seen to happen.
-Many people think they are Sâttvika by nature, but they are really nothing but Tâmasika.
+Many people think they are Sāttvika by nature, but they are really nothing but Tāmasika.
 Many living in an uncleanly way regard themselves as Paramahamsas!
 Why?
-Because the Shâstras say that Paramahamsas live like one inert, or mad, or like an unclean spirit.
+Because the Shāstras say that Paramahamsas live like one inert, or mad, or like an unclean spirit.
 Paramahamsas are compared to children, but here it should be understood that the comparison is one-sided.
 The Paramahamsa and the child are not one and non-different.
 They only